Posted by

 Equity, inclusivity?
 As we chimed in at a recent Mastodon #BikeNite: Our eyes have now been opened wider. https://sfba.social/@bikemonterey/113054790396729752

-The Tern NBD P8i—which we first saw at Sea Otter Classic 2024—has no throttle and is a Class 1 e-bike per CA’s classifications: Tern (https://www.ternbicycles.com/en/bikes) is among e-bike brands available from Monterey Bay locally owned Current eBikes: https://currentebikes.com/local-ebikes/.
+The Tern NBD P8i, which we first saw at Sea Otter Classic 2024, has no throttle.
+It provides e-assist only when the rider is pedaling, and its maximum assisted speed is 20 mph.
+Per California’s classifications, it is a Class 1 e-bike.
+Tern (https://www.ternbicycles.com/en/bikes) is among e-bike brands available from Monterey Bay locally owned bike shop Current eBikes (https://currentebikes.com/local-ebikes/).

 Bill Ragsdale-Cronin of Del Rey Oaks